Parkinson's Treatment Could Work For OCD, Too

 "I was driving around for 30 minutes to 45 minutes," he says.
 "I'd go back where I thought I'd hit something.
 Go check it.
 And I'd have to do that until it felt just right.
 And then sometimes when I was rolling around to go back and check again, I would roll over something else.
 So now I have two things to check."

 The police stopped him twice that night to ask if he was casing the area.

 For nearly three decades, Mike tried the usual treatments: prescription drugs for depression and anxiety, and a type of behavioral therapy called exposure response prevention.
 But he was still constantly checking faucets so the house wouldn't flood, and light switches so there wouldn't be a fire.
 He couldn't hold a job.
 He was living with his parents.

 "A couple of years ago I was, like, just kind of alone, no friends — and just wracked with this stuff day in and day out and, you know, was just miserable," he says.

 So Mike began considering extreme measures.
 He knew that his symptoms might get better if surgeons removed a small part of his brain or if some brain tissue was destroyed using high-intensity radiation.

-But another option came from Mike's doctor, Ben Greenberg, a psychiatrist at Brown Medical School and a researcher at Butler Hospital in Providence, R.I.
+But another option came from Mike's doctor, Ben Greenberg, a psychiatrist at Brown University Medical School and a researcher at Butler Hospital in Providence, R.I.